smithy-lang/smithy-dafny/TestModels/README.md

 This ensures the health of the Dafny code produced.
 As well as the Dafny implemented in individual projects.

-* `polymorph-dafny` -- run polymorph on the project with the `--output-dafny` to generate the Dafny shell
+* `polymorph_dafny` -- run polymorph on the project with the `--output-dafny` to generate the Dafny shell
 * `verify` -- recursively gather up `*.dfy` in the project, both the generated and implemented code
 * `dafny-reportgenerator` -- runs the reportgenerator to ensure [verification stability](http://dafny.org/dafny/DafnyRef/DafnyRef#2565-debugging-unstable-verification)